Spine (video game)

 Spine is an upcoming action-adventure beat 'em up game developed and published by Nekki for Nintendo Switch 2, PlayStation 5, Windows and Xbox Series X/S. The game follows Redline, a street artist who is fitted with a sentient combat implant called Spine, as she fights against an oppressive AI regime to find her captured brother.
 The game combines elements of gun fu, third-person shooter, and cyberpunk, and is inspired by the John Wick films.
-It is scheduled for a eventually release.

 Gameplay

 Spine is an action-adventure beat 'em up game set in a dystopian cyberpunk world.
 Players take on the role of the female protagonist, Redline, a rebellious graffiti artist who acquires gun fu skills after receiving the titular spinal implant, which serves as her sentient AI companion and gives her new combat abilities throughout the game.
 Redline must rescue her captive brother from the autocratic AI regime known as Tensor, while fighting street thugs, mafia bosses, and trained assassins, some of whom are also similarly augmented by implants.

 Spines gameplay is centered around close-quarters combat with firearms, as Redline performs various combos based on the weapons she wields.
 It comprises around 20 missions, each designed like a standalone short film and set in cinematic environments.
 The player can snatch and use enemies' weapons and use Redline's spraycan to blind enemies.
 The game also incorporates parkour and acrobatic elements.

 The game will feature a hardcore mode wherein the player must complete all missions without taking a single hit.